 If you are seeking nonprofit funding, please choose one of these options to complete a grant search:

 - Request access to the Foundation Directory Online via this link to be emailed access to the database and search for grant opportunities from your work space.
 We recommend attending a TGRC orientation before using this database – orientation schedule is below.

 - Request a grant search through our Grant Search Concierge service – complete the form at the link and a TGRC staff member will be in touch.
-Please note that wait times can be up to 5 business days, depending on the volume of requests.
+Please note that wait times can be up to 3 weeks, depending on the volume of requests.
 Only requests submitted through this form will be completed.

 Please sign up for our newsletter below to receive the most updated information on openings, events, and online trainings.

 Please click here to register for any upcoming Grant Search Orientations.
 All scheduled orientation times are listed here:

 Grant Search Orientations

 Monday, October 11

 For more than 50 years, the Texas Grants Resource Center (TGRC) has served as a bridge between the grant-seeking and the grant-making communities.
 The TGRC is a unit within the Division of Diversity and Community Engagement (DDCE) at the University of Texas at Austin.